Ini Archibong

-Inimfon “Ini” Joshua Archibong (born 23 June 1983) is an industrial designer, creative director, artist and musician who is active in product design, furniture design, environmental design, architecture, watch design, and fashion.

-Archibong's work reflects an interest in master-craftsmanship and its relationship to modern and ancient technology.
-It is inspired by the study of architecture, environmental and product design, as well as mathematics, philosophy and world religions.
-He has said about the relationship between art and design, "The idea that something has to be useless in order to be art is something I reject."
+Inimfon "Ini" Joshua Archibong (born 23 June 1983) is an American-born Nigerian artist and designer.
+His work reflects an interest in master-craftsmanship and its relationship to technology, as well as mathematics, philosophy, and world religions.
+He has said about the relationship between art and design, "[t]he idea that something has to be useless in order to be art is something I reject."

 Early life and education

-The son of Nigerian parents who emigrated to the United States as academic scholars, Archibong was born in Pasadena, California.
-He attended and was graduated from the Polytechnic School, then briefly attended the USC business school before dropping out.
+Born to Nigerian parents who emigrated to the United States as academic scholars, Archibong was born and raised in Pasadena, California.
+He graduated from the Polytechnic School, then briefly attended the University of Southern California's business school before dropping out.
 He subsequently enrolled at ArtCenter College of Design where he was both an Edwards Entrance Scholar and an Art Center Outreach Grant recipient, was also named the 2010 Student Designer of the Year, and from which he received a degree in Environmental Design.

-After graduation, he joined Tim Kobe's Eight Inc. in Singapore, before continuing his studies at the École Cantonale d’Art de Lausanne (ÉCAL), where he earned a master's of advanced studies in Design for Luxury and Craftsmanship.
+After graduation, he joined Tim Kobe's Eight Inc. in Singapore, before continuing his studies at the École cantonale d'art de Lausanne (ÉCAL), where he earned a master's of advanced studies in Design for Luxury and Craftsmanship.